Summary

-Nothing could be worse than thinking you are going to have a 1:1 negotiation meeting and finding that half their company has taken time off to join your negotiation 😊
+What you're experiencing is psychological warfare disguised as a business meeting.
+Nothing could be worse than thinking you are going to have a one-on-one negotiation meeting and finding that half of their company has taken time off to join in on your negotiation.
+They've orchestrated this deliberate power imbalance to throw you off your game before you've even sat down.

 Your first gut reaction is a "fight or flight" response.
 Your heart rate goes up.
 Blood pressure increases.
 Muscles tense up, and in addition to all this, you feel like an idiot as you are underprepared.

 Everybody looks at you.
 The lead negotiator asks if your team is running late (pre-planned, of course).
+The question sounds innocent enough, but it's loaded with implication: you should have brought backup, you're unprepared, and you're already at a disadvantage.
 At this point, if you don't react swiftly, you've lost the negotiation before it even began.
 Or have you?

 You have 5 seconds to take back the room!